FihoFi/urn-mrn-fin/readme.md

 ### Assignment of sub-namespaces to stakeholders
 Sub-namespaces of urn:mrn:fin can be made available for stakeholders based on request, and assigned based on case-by-case consideration.
 >[!NOTE]
 >The application process is initiated by providing an explicit specification of the requested namespace, using the [markdown specification template](https://github.com/FihoFi/urn-mrn-fin/blob/main/template.md?plain=1), and sending it by email to above points of contact.
 Once established, the specificaiton of a new sub-namespace will be added as an explicit definition within a subfolder to this repository.
+Once established, updates to documentation can also be through pull-requests.

 ---